stonatm/tm1650_micropython/README.md

 **num** - integer number to display from range [-999,9999].

+### Display float

 Display float number.
 If number is out of range display shows **Err**.
-Displayed number is always alligned to left side of display.
+Displayed number is always aligned to left side of display.
 ```
 function display_float(num)
 ```